bernabe9/render-it/README.md

 </html>
 ```

-But you want to return the document HTML with the content (usually for SEO).
+But you want to return the document HTML with the content (usually for SEO and SMO).

 ```html
 <!-- DOCUMENT HTML -->